CarlRaymond/jquery.cardswipe/README.md

+# jQuery.cardswipe

-# What It Does
+## What It Does
 This jQuery plugin is intended for use with a magnetic card reader that simulates a keyboard.
 It allows a web application to interface with the reader so that scanning a card will trigger a callback function which can then act on the scanned data.
 Scanning a card will not result in keyboard events getting through to the underlying page, so you can scan a card without regard to which control on the page has focus.

-## What It Does Not Do
-While this plugin can scan a credit card or debit card account number, it does not validate or verify that data in any way.
+Note that while this plugin can scan a credit card or debit card account number, it does not validate or verify that data in any way (except for the standard Luhn checksum on account numbers).
 The plugin simply reads the data on the card.
 What you do with it is up to you.

-# Getting Started
+## Getting Started
 To use the plugin, include either `dist\jquery.cardswipe.js` or `dist\jquery.cardswipe.min.js` on your web page, after including jQuery version 1.7.2 or later.